 Mueller Water Products Announces Dates for Second Quarter 2023 Earnings Release and Conference Call

-/EIN News/ -- ATLANTA, May 01, 2023 (GLOBE NEWSWIRE) -- Mueller Water Products, Inc. (NYSE: MWA) plans to release financial results for its second quarter ended March 31, 2023, after U.S. markets close on Monday, May 8, 2023.
+ATLANTA, May 01, 2023 (GLOBE NEWSWIRE) -- Mueller Water Products, Inc. MWA plans to release financial results for its second quarter ended March 31, 2023, after U.S. markets close on Monday, May 8, 2023.
 On Tuesday, May 9, 2023, at 9:00 a.m.
 ET, the Company will hold a conference call to discuss earnings and business results.
-Interested parties are invited to listen via webcast available on the Investor Relations section of the Company’s website www.muellerwaterproducts.com.
+Interested parties are invited to listen via webcast available on the Investor Relations section of the Company's website www.muellerwaterproducts.com.
 An archive of the webcast will be available for approximately 90 days following the call.

 About Mueller Water Products, Inc.